JPNYKW/WPICTF-2019/README.md

 # WPICTF

 Tried problems list. sorted by pt (category)
+the data has flag in result, that was i solved.
+n other not problems are couldn't solved.

 | result | name | category | pt | link
 | - | - | - | - | -